-1.6 Tangible fixed assets and depreciation
+1.8 Tangible fixed assets

-All assets costing more than £3,000 are capitalised and are carried at cost, net of depreciation and any provision for impairment.
+Assets costing £3,000 or more are capitalised as tangible fixed assets and are carried at cost, net of depreciation and any provision for impairment.

 Where tangible fixed assets have been acquired with the aid of specific grants, either from the government or from the private sector, they are included in the Balance sheet at cost and depreciated over their expected useful economic life.
-Where there are specific conditions attached to the funding requiring the continued use of the asset, the related grants are credited to a restricted fixed asset fund in the Statement of financial activities incorporating income and expenditure account and carried forward in the Balance sheet.
-Depreciation on the relevant assets is charged directly to the restricted fixed asset fund in the Statement of financial activities incorporating incorporating income and expenditure account.
+Where there are specific conditions attached to the funding requiring the continued use of the asset, the related grants are credited to a restricted fixed asset fund in the Statement of financial activities and carried forward in the Balance sheet.
+Depreciation on the relevant assets is charged directly to the restricted fixed asset fund in the Statement of financial activities.
 Where tangible fixed assets have been acquired with unrestricted funds, depreciation on such assets is charged to the unrestricted fund.

-Depreciation is provided on all tangible fixed assets other than freehold land, at rates calculated to write off the cost of these assets, less their estimated residual value, over their expected useful lives on the following bases:
+Depreciation is provided on all tangible fixed assets other than freehold land and assets under construction, at rates calculated to write off the cost of each asset on a straight-line basis over its expected useful life, as follows:

+1.8 Tangible fixed assets (continued)

+Depreciation is provided on the following bases:

+Leasehold property

-Leasehold property - Over 125 years
+- Over 125 years

+Furniture and equipment

-Furniture and fixtures - 5 years straight line
+- 5 years straight line

+Computer equipment

-Computer equipment - 3 years straight line
+- 3 years straight line

 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
-Impairment losses are recognised in the Statement of financial activities incorporating income and expenditure account.
+Impairment losses are recognised in the Statement of financial activities.